 - FDA Authority.
 In an April 2013 letter to the U.S. House of Representatives' Committee on Energy and Commerce, the FDA outlined its authority to address the issue of prescription opioid abuse in the United States.
 The FDA asserted that, if it determines that a formulation of an extended-release opioid drug product has abuse-deterrent properties, it has the authority to refrain from approving non-abuse-deterrent formulations of the drug and to initiate procedures to withdraw the non-abuse-deterrent formulations already on the market. - FDA Action.
-The FDA has approved the inclusion of language regarding the ability to deter abuse in the product labels for nine abuse-deterrent opioids, OxyContin, Targiniq ER, Embeda, Hysingla, MorphaBond, Xtampza, Troxyca, Arymo and Vantrela.
+The FDA has approved the inclusion of language regarding the ability to deter abuse in the product labels for ten abuse-deterrent opioids, OxyContin, Targiniq ER, Embeda, Hysingla, MorphaBond, Xtampza, Troxyca, Arymo, Vantrela and RoxyBond.
 These actions reinforce the FDA's public statement that the development of abuse-deterrent opioid analgesics is a public health priority. - FDA Public Meetings.
 In October 2014, the FDA hosted a public meeting to discuss the development, assessment and regulation of abuse-deterrent formulations of opioid medications.
 In the announcement for the public meeting, the FDA anticipated that, after abuse-deterrent formulations become available for a number of different opioid medications and after it gains more experience with formulations with meaningful abuse-deterrent properties, the FDA may determine that the risks outweigh the benefits for all or most opioid products without abuse-deterrent properties.
 On October 31 and November 1, 2016, the FDA convened a public meeting for Abuse-Deterrent Generic Products and Standardization of In Vitro Testing.
 The public meeting was held to review and evaluate FDA draft guidance to establish a pathway for generic abuse-deterrent formulation approvals and to standardize testing requirements for In Vitro testing regimes.
 The FDA has not indicated a timeline for finalizing this draft guidance.

-Our Prodrug Product Candidates
+Our Prodrug Product and Product Candidates

-We have employed our LAT platform technology to create a portfolio of product candidates that we believe will offer significant improvements over FDAapproved and widely prescribed drugs.
-Our pipeline of product candidates is summarized in the table below:
+We have employed our LAT platform technology to create a portfolio of product candidates that we believe will offer significant improvements over FDA-approved and widely-prescribed drugs.
+On February 23, 2018, we announced that the FDA approved our NDA for APADAZ for the short-term (no more than 14 days) management of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.

+Our product and pipeline of product candidates is summarized in the table below:

-Selected KemPharm Prodrug Product Candidates
+Selected KemPharm Prodrug Product and Product Candidates